 Consider running clothes as an investment in your long-term enjoyment of this lifestyle.
 If you spend a little extra on your clothes, taking care of them will mean you can go several years without having to replace your running wardrobe (unless of course, you want to keep up on the latest styles and colors).
 All clothing comes with tags that explain how to wash your clothes and most of the time we don’t pay attention to them.
 The basic rule is to wash in cold water, air dry (or tumble dry on low heat) and never use a fabric softener.
 If your clothes come out of the wash and are almost dry, you know your clothes are made of high-quality fabrics.
 Drying with high heat can damage the fibers and any anti-microbial coatings used.
 Fabric softeners prevent the detergent from reaching and removing the dirt.
 These are the two primary reasons why running clothes retain odor and require replacement.
-We would also recommend using Win Detergent, designed specifically for technical fabrics and sold at any of our locations.
-While we have carried different sports detergents, our Guests always prefer Win to any other detergent to wash away the stink from their running clothes.
+We would also recommend using a detergent, designed specifically for technical fabrics and sold at any of our locations.
 This Runner’s World article goes into more detail on taking care of your running clothes if you want additional reading on the subject.

 While fabrics play a great role in your comfort while running, the way the fabrics are put together also help in enhancing your running experience.
 The seams that join the fabric together can cause chafing.
 Manufacturers are now using different methods to stitch the materials together including using “Flat Seam Construction” that reduces bulk at the seams and helps to prevent chafing.
 Some manufacturers are using a seamless technology to eliminate seams using a smooth tape to join fabric together.
 Another key benefit of running specific apparel is the inclusion of reflective material.
 At some point, we all run in the dark or low light and the reflective material is a safety feature that allows us to be seen by drivers.
 Depending on the apparel piece, it may be a small strip of fabric or it could be the entire fabric.
 Of course, all of these new construction methods affect the cost of your running clothes.
 The more of these methods used the more the piece will cost.